klimesf/turing-machine-js/README.md

 If you press "Space", the machine executes a single iteration based on the value in the transition table.
 On the top of the screen, you can see the current state the machine is in.
 This can help you to navigate trough the transition table of your TM.
+The simulator makes a sound when advancing to the next state.
+You can mute the sound by pressing "M".
+The browser will try to remember that, so that you don't have to mute the sounds on your next page load of the simulator.

 By pressing "R", you reset the TM to its initial state.